MDH-Lab/Blockchain-Development-/README.md

 /Applications/Mist.app/Contents/MacOS/Mist --rpc <path to chaindata>/geth.ipc

-For projects :
+## For projects :

-Please contact me through my website as I will be glad to explore various project you would need me to step in : www.dorian-hedy-mekni.com
+Please contact me through my website as I will be glad to explore various projects you would need me to step in : www.dorian-hedy-mekni.com

 Best